AI For Active Roof Leak Calls

 Active leaks are perishable demand

-A caller asking for tarp-now help, leak repair, or storm inspection is often ready to book.
-Slow answering creates immediate conversion risk.
+A caller asking for tarp now help, leak repair, or storm inspection is often ready to book.
+Slow answering creates immediate conversion risk because the next roofer who sounds prepared can win the inspection.

 Temporary protection still needs trust